What Are The Factors Of 66

 History of Factorization

 The study of factors and divisibility dates back to ancient civilizations.
 The Babylonians, for example, used tables of reciprocals to simplify division, which indirectly involved understanding factors.
-The ancient Greeks, particularly the Pythagoreans, were fascinated by numbers and their properties.
+Also, the ancient Greeks, particularly the Pythagoreans, were fascinated by numbers and their properties.
 They explored concepts such as perfect numbers, which are numbers equal to the sum of their proper divisors (excluding the number itself).

 Essential Concepts Related to Factors